4d/docs/website/translated_docs/pt/Concepts/classes.md

 Class extension must respect the following rules:

 - A user class cannot extend a built-in class (except 4D.Object which is extended by default for user classes)
-- A user class cannot extend a user class from another database or component.
+- A user class cannot extend a user class from another project or component.
 - A user class cannot extend itself.
 - It is not possible to extend classes in a circular way (i.e. "a" extends "b" that extends "a").